chef-boneyard/chef-fundamentals/README.md

 # License and Authors

-See LICENSE.txt for licensing of these materials and how you may use them.
+See LICENSE for licensing of these materials and how you may use them.

 ## Authors: